asterisk/documentation/docs/Configuration/Reporting/Channel-Event-Logging-CEL/CEL-Configuration-Examples/RADIUS-CEL-Backend.md

----

-**Note:**
+!!! note
     As of version 1.1.2, the dictionary.digium file ships with FreeRADIUS.

----
+[//]: # (end-note)

 The following procedure brings the dictionary.digium file to previous versions of FreeRADIUS.